JWStarkie/PurviewAccelerator/README.md

 - Pushes the associated lineage from ADF to Purview

-## notes
+## Notes

-need  to run below command in windows powershell prior to running the script Install-Module AzureAD
+- need  to run below command in windows powershell prior to running the script

+- `Install-Module AzureAD`